-• EOPSLO #4: Upon completion of the Program, the graduate will be able to demonstrate effective communication using the SBAR technique (written and verbal).
-(Knowledge-Skills-Subjective-Rubric-RNSG 2930).
+Upon completion of the Program, the graduate will be able to demonstrate effective communication using the SBAR technique (written and verbal).

-Expected Level of Achievement: 90% of the students will receive a score of 80% or higher on the SBAR assignment.
+Expected Level of Achievement (ELA): 90% of the students will receive a score of 80% or higher on the SBAR assignment in RNSG 2941.
 Failure to meet the 80% will result in losing the privilege of preceptorship in the capstone course RNSG 2941.

 The ELA is based on the on the research article published 9/12/2017 Joint Commission Sentinel Event Alert: Inadequate Hand-Off Communication.
-In this article, Joint Commission stated that in their research project, only 37 percent of the handoff reports were unsuccessful.
+In this article, the Joint Commission stated that in their research project, only 37 percent of the handoff reports were unsuccessful.
 That would mean only 63% of licensed nurses could give a sufficient report.
-The original ELA was set at 60%. however it was noted previous cohorts were meeting the ELA, thus prompting the increase of the FLA to 90%.
+The original ELA was set at 60%, however it was noted previous cohorts were meeting the ELA, thus prompting the increase of the ELA to 90%.